Mike du Jour by Mike Lester for September 12, 2023

 5. Bead braid p

-I Mad Am I about 1 year ago
+I Mad Am I over 1 year ago

 Something weird about ventriloquists and puppeteers.
 You can have the prop already.
 Or you can create the doll in front of the children.
 Socks, drawing on the hand, soft toy, wires/string, guiding poles… doesn’t matter what it is made of.
 Children understand that it is a toy that is being operated to act as if it is alive.
 Most children are more interested in How it is being made to move, talk, etc. But you do the same thing for adults… and they want to know more about the intelligence, soul, humor, story of the puppet.
 Children aim for the physical construction.
 While adults aim for the spiritual construction.